Chiesi Global Rare Diseases an - GuruFocus.com

 Fabry disease is an X–linked inherited disease that results from deficient activity of the lysosomal α–Galactosidase–A enzyme resulting in progressive accumulation of abnormal deposits of a fatty substance called globotriaosylceramide (Gb3) in the lysosomes throughout a person's body.
 Fabry disease occurs in one person per 40,000 to 60,000.
 Fabry patients inherit a deficiency of the α–Galactosidase–A enzyme, which is normally responsible for the breakdown of Gb3.
 The abnormal storage of Gb3 increases with time and, accordingly, Gb3 accumulates, primarily in the blood vessel and tissues.
 The ultimate consequences of Gb3 deposition range from episodes of pain and impaired peripheral sensation to end-organ failure.

-PRX–102 (pegunigalsidase alfa) is a PEGylated enzyme replacement therapy (ERT) to treat Fabry disease that is now approved by the European Medicines Agency (EMA) and is under evaluation by the FDA.
-PRX-102 is a plant cell culture-expressed, and chemically modified stabilized recombinant version of the α–Galactosidase–A enzyme.
+ELFABRIO (pegunigalsidase alfa-iwxj), a PEGylated enzyme replacement therapy (ERT) to treat Fabry disease, is a plant cell culture-expressed, and chemically modified stabilized recombinant version of the α–Galactosidase–A enzyme.
 Protein sub-units are covalently bound via chemical cross-linking using short PEG moieties, resulting in a molecule with stable pharmacokinetic parameters.
-In clinical studies, PRX–102 has been observed to have a circulatory half-life of approximately 80 hours.
+In clinical studies, ELFABRIO has been observed to have an initial half-life of 78.9 ± 10.3 hours.
+Clinical studies have not established that half-life results in superior efficacy or safety based on clinically relevant end points.

 About Chiesi Global Rare Diseases